Using magic is an ordinary affair in most of FromSoftware’s latest games, such as Dark Souls and Elden Ring.

 Marika’s Hammer is a light weapon that works well against enemy armor and shields.
 It possesses a skill called the Gold Breaker that emulates Radagon’s moves, causing severe AoE Holy damage.

 This is one of the best-looking swords in the game and has some interesting lore in it.

 The Golden Order Greatsword can be found in a cave in the Consecrated Snowfield, its name was derived from a set of beliefs created by Queen Marika and the Elden Lord.
 The design was made to look like the Elden Ring, which is what makes the weapon worth having.

-These are just the great ones that many players, including us, have tried and tested in our journey towards creating the most overpowered Faith build.
+These are just the great ones that many players, including us, have tried and tested in our journey toward creating the most overpowered Faith build.